donbr/cdl2024_masterclass/README.md

 These tutorials each have related articles, code repositories, slide decks, and videos.
 The main concepts connecting the components of these tutorials were described in in the article
 ["Unbundling the Graph in GraphRAG"](https://www.oreilly.com/radar/unbundling-the-graph-in-graphrag/).

+Given the time constraints of the course, please start early on the downloads for _Part 1_ and _Part 3_.

 Keep in mind: